Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 What Customers Praise

-• Long-term reliability: Many reviewers with 5–9 years of coverage report positive experiences with big-ticket repairs like full HVAC replacements
+• Long-term reliability: Many reviewers with multiple years of coverage report positive experiences with big-ticket repairs like full HVAC replacements

-• Realtor endorsements: Former real estate professionals consistently rank ORHP highly compared to other warranty companies they've worked with
+• Realtor endorsements: Real estate professionals consistently rank ORHP highly compared to other warranty companies they've worked with

-• Claim denials on covered items: Refrigerators and ranges denied even when listed as covered
+• Claim denials on covered items: Refrigerators, HVAC coils, and ranges denied even when listed as covered, often citing pre-existing conditions or improper installation

-• Contractor inconsistency: Technician quality ranges from excellent to inadequate depending on location
+• Contractor inconsistency: Technician quality ranges from excellent to inadequate depending on region

-• Long HVAC wait times: Some customers reported going weeks without working air conditioning
+• Long HVAC wait times: Some customers reported going days without working air conditioning during peak summer, including during triple-digit heat advisories

-• Short 30-day repair guarantee: Competitors like Choice Home Warranty offer 90-day parts and 60-day labor guarantees
+• Short 30-day repair guarantee: Competitors like Choice Home Warranty and others offer guarantees ranging from 60 to 90 days

 Pros